coldmanck/VidHOI/README.md

 ### Files
 To reproduce results of ST-HOI baselines, please download essential files from [here](https://drive.google.com/drive/folders/1ONaZFOF5Kj0mxQZjl2F83vQxaz6jAQHE?usp=sharing) and put (after unzipping, if applicable) the files to the same folder (`vidor-github`) as above.

+Note that if you'd only like to testing with ground truth trajectories, you only need to download `human_poses.zip`!

 - `det_val_trajectories.json`: detected trajectories (validation split)
 - `det_val_frame_annots.json`: detected frame-wise annotations (validation split)
 - Human poses